HardCodeDev777/BatchLama/README.md

 Put model name first, then system prompt and then your prompt.

 > [!IMPORTANT]
-> NEVER, I said NEVER use "," cuz this is how in C# code(source) works:
+> NEVER, I said NEVER use "," cuz this is how C# code(source) works:
 > ```csharp
 > var input = args[0];
 > var words = input.Split(',');